 (between 0.25 to 0.69 m) and BH3 (between 0.2 to 1.4 m).
+Moisture contents typically ranging between 3 and 20% were indicative of variable damp to saturated conditions, with depth.

-Moisture contents typically ranging distribution analysis, with results presented on Figure 1 and Figure 2 attached.
+Two soil samples of the sand / sand and gravel were collected and analyzed for particle size distribution analysis, with results presented on Figure 1 and Figure 2 attached.
 Based on the results, the soil classification was generally consistent with those observed during the field work as included on the appended Log of Borehole sheets.

-Two soil samples of the sand / sand and gravel were collected and analyzed for particle size on the appended Log of Borehole Sheets.